 - Small window holes.
 Always use portals in such scenes - see: How to use light portals in Corona Renderer for Cinema 4D?

 - Area lights or global illumination - see: How can I tell whether noise comes from direct or indirect light?

 - Caustics - you can usually reduce them using max sample intensity parameter - see: MSI or by using Corona Ray Switch material.

-- Using many light sources in scene - try to reduce number of lights in your scene or use other lighting technique (for example emitter objects or texture maps).
+- Using many light sources in a scene - try to reduce the number of lights in your scene or use other lighting techniques (for example emitter objects or texture maps).

 Misuse of Corona Light material or self-illumination - see: Should I use Corona Light material or self illumination?

 Noise is visible in the whole image or in specific areas like direct light or light bouncing off objects.

 - Too high max sample intensity value - see: MSI